fc-tycoon/match-sim/docs/PLAYERS.md

 When queried for an action, player AI receives:

 **Player's Own State**:
-- Position (world space coordinates x, y, z)
+- Position (world space coordinates x, y)
 - Velocity vector
 - Stamina (0.0-1.0)
 - Has ball possession (boolean)
-- Head orientation (yaw, pitch in radians)
+- Head orientation (yaw, pitch offsets from body direction)
 - Eye position for vision cone calculations

 **Visible Players** (limited by vision cone and awareness):
-- Player ID, position (fuzzy/imprecise with Gaussian noise), team (1 or 2)
+- Player ID, position (fuzzy/imprecise with Gaussian noise), team (Home or Away)
 - Velocity (may be estimated), distance from this player (meters)
 - Only players within FOV (~120° horizontal) and range (~50m)
 - Limited information based on vision system